 For each species, a reading transect was chosen and distances between annual growth increments were measured with ImageJ software.
 This procedure was done twice by two readers in order to limit observer bias on age estimation.
 When the coefficient of variation between observers was greater than 5 %, a common reading was reached by averaging the measurements for each section (Panfili et al. 2002).

 The back-calculation procedure (Vigliola and Meekan 2009) was used to estimate fish length at previous ages.
-This method requires an examination of the shape of the relationship (allometric or isometric) between the length at capture (Lcpt) and the radius of otolith at capture of all samples (Rcpt).
-In case of isometry (eq.
-1) the fish size at otolith formation (a) was calculated from equation 2 although in case of allometry (eq.
-3), it was calculated from equation 4.
-Back-calculation by the Modified Fry (MF) model (eq.
-5) (Vigliola et al. 2000) was calculated for each individual:
+This method requires an examination of the shape of the relationship between the length at capture (Lcpt) and the radius of the otolith at capture of all samples (Rcpt) as follows:

-Isometry: (eq.
-1) and (eq.
-2)
+Lcpt=L0p−bR0pc+bRcptc (eq.
+1),

-Allometry: Lcpt=L0p−bR0pc+bRcptc (eq.
-3) and (eq.
-4)
+where L0p and R0p are the fish size and radius of otoliths at hatching.
+The regression parameters b and c were estimated, by fitting Bayesian models with Rstan (REF).
+We used informative priors for both parameters (